-If you’re a highly sensitive person, you might know what it’s like to live with some level of anxiety.
+If you’re a highly sensitive person (HSP), you might know what it’s like to live with some level of anxiety.

-For me, my anxiety probably started when I was young and couldn’t make sense of my emotions.
+For me, my anxiety started when I was young and couldn’t make sense of my strong emotions.
 Everything overwhelmed me.
-School was basically a nightmare full of overstimulation, loud noises, etc. I could only cope when things were calm and quiet (which, let’s be honest, it often wasn’t that way in school).
+With noise and kids everywhere, school was basically a nightmare full of overstimulation.
+I could only cope when things were calm and quiet (which, let’s be honest, it’s never that way in school).
 I just wanted to go home where I felt safe and comfortable.

 The strangest things set me off.
 Little did I know, somewhere along the line, I developed the phobia called emetophobia (fear of vomiting) with my anxiety.
 I remember watching the movie Matilda in school and starting to panic during that scene where they make that kid eat all the cake.
 I was sure they were going to show him throwing up, and I couldn’t handle it.

 I started freaking out and was too embarrassed to say why, so I made up something about not liking the movie.
 I mean, what little kid can understand and verbalize that they have a phobia or anxiety?
 I just thought I was insane, and I didn’t want anyone else to know.

 Let’s explore why highly sensitive people might struggle with anxiety, plus I’ll share the No. 1 thing that has helped me.

 Why Do Some Highly Sensitive People Have Anxiety?

 Not all highly sensitive people have an anxiety disorder or phobia like me.
 Nevertheless, it’s not uncommon for HSPs to experience some level of anxiety in day-to-day life because we process things deeply, from sights to sounds to emotional cues.

 For instance, watching that kid in Matilda eat that cake, the other students didn’t thoroughly internalize what he was doing (as silly as that sounds).
 Nor did their minds spin off visualizing all the possibilities of an overstuffed tummy.